 Queso, street tacos, and a good chance you’ll run into the person you met out last night under less-PG circumstances are all part of the game at Comida.
 It’s always a great scene on weekends, but if you don’t want to be sceney, you can always just avoid it by putting your face straight into some tacos.

 At the southern end of RiNo, The Preservery’s location makes for a nice walk if you’re coming from anywhere around North LoDo - especially before or after a Rockies game.
 It’s close to Coors Field, yes, but far enough away to avoid drunken stragglers looking to get rowdy.
 Skip the ballgame traffic here sipping drinks and eating sandwiches on the patio.
 Weekday brunch doesn’t get much better.

 This is probably the busiest breakfast/brunch stop in town.
 Unless you arrive 20 minutes before they open, or 20 minutes before they close, your wait will inevitably be at least 45 minutes.
-Consider said wait your Denver hazing initiation exercise, because you can't be considered a Denverite without doing Snooze - in the end it's all worth it.
+Consider that wait your Denver hazing initiation exercise, because you can’t be considered a Denverite without doing Snooze - in the end it’s all worth it.
 Plus, the wait will give you a good reason to wander around Union Station.

 If you’re looking for a more upscale brunch downtown, in the train station, and can’t get into Snooze, Mercantile will treat you right.
 Their brunch doesn’t measure up to their dinner, but their dinner has set the bar really, really high.

 Here’s the perfect example of why you shouldn’t judge a book by its cover.
 Despite indexing high with Bobby Bottleservice clientele, brunch at Whiskey Tango Foxtrot is great, and worth putting up with having to hear about how the people around you “crushed it last night, bro!”
 The menu is impressive and damn tasty.